 - Foods with a lot of sugar, such as jams and sweet relish.

-If you try to freeze dry fatty foods, the fat will melt during the process.
-You will end up with a disgusting fatty coating all inside your freeze dryer machine!!!
+If you try to freeze dry fatty foods, the fat will melt.
+You will end up with a disgusting greasy coating inside your freeze dryer machine!!!

 Freeze dried foods have all their moisture removed.
-Without moisture, bacteria and mold cannot grow – which means that the food can last for decades.
+Without moisture, bacteria and mold cannot grow – the food can last for decades.
 This is why packages of freeze-dried foods often list their shelf life of 25+ years.

 However, there is moisture in the air.
 If you store your foods in baggies or jars, some moisture from the air will re-enter the food.
 Light and heat will also cause the food to degrade.
 Eventually, the food will start to go bad.